martinphellwig/ts_data/site/articles/modi_vivendi.rst

 didn't have a camera, though I could do it with my phone if needs be.

-It was then I hit the brick wall of a writers block on that article, so instead of giving up on it, I side stepped over to the side ideas and converted the welcome page to an rst version.
+It was then I hit the brick wall of a writers block on that article, so instead of giving up on it, I stepped over to the side ideas and converted the welcome page to an rst version.
 So I wrote the converter script that produces an HTML page from the source rst.
 Once I had that output I discovered that the google site only allows partial HTML, which meant adapting my converter.

-All this manual converting and uploading was a bit of a pain and I wanted to automate that, but I stuck with it because I still needed to reformat the risk scenario to rst.
+All this manual converting and uploading was a bit of a pain and I wanted to automate that, but I stuck with it because I still needed to reformat the risk scenario HTML to rst.

 Whilst converting that risk scenario, I was more and more convinced that it was just not up to scratch and won't make into a video either.